metallb/metallb/design/vrf-announcement.md

 ### How to configure host networking

-The right combination of host routing through ip rules and iptables rules is strongly dependant on the CNI.
+The right combination of host routing through ip rules and iptables rules is strongly dependent on the CNI.
 Because of this reason, we don't think it is safe to have a one size-fit all solution.
 What we will provide with this change is a sample script (and possibly a controller) that works for kindnet (in order to enable CI) and calico, with the idea of extending / validating it with the